eclab/edisyn/README.md

 #### Rosetta and the M1

 At present Edisyn only runs under Rosetta on the M1, because its package contains an Intel-only Java VM (because I only own an Intel Mac and am not running Big Sur).
+It'll work fine.
 Don't expect things to change until I get an M1.
 If you have installed Java yourself, you can run Edisyn from the command line (see later below) and it'll probably run natively.

 #### If Edisyn bombs in MacOS on selecting a patch editor...